Sexual Health Clinic

 Friday: 8:30am – 5pm

-The Sexual Health Clinic will be closed:
+The Sexual Health Clinic will be closed on the following dates:

 All visits are by appointment only.
 Please note that we do not offer walk in hours.
 If you are not a patient at Mass General – or are not sure if you are a patient at Mass General – please call our Patient Registration line at 866-211-6588 to register as a patient or to update your registration.